01 Bone or Joint Diseases

 Osteoporosis is the weakening of bones.
 As a result, the bone mass density decreases, increasing the risk of fractures.

 The inside of a healthy bone has small spaces, like a honeycomb.
 Osteoporosis increases the size of these spaces, causing the bone to lose strength and density.
 In addition, the outside of the bone grows weaker and thinner.
+Osteoporosis can occur in people of any age, but it’s more common in older adults, especially women.

 People with osteoporosis are at a high risk of fractures or bone breaks while doing routine activities such as standing or walking.
 The most commonly affected bones are the ribs, hips, and the bones in the wrists and spine.